-Natural numbers are the numbers you use every day.
-These numbers include values from one all the way up to infinity.
+Natural numbers are those numbers that you’re using every day.
+Natural numbers are including values from 1 to infinity.

-The numbers you can count with your fingers and toes are all natural numbers.
+All the numbers you may count on your fingers and toes are natural numbers.

-Whole numbers are just like natural numbers except that they also include 0.
+We refer to whole numbers when we mean natural numbers except that whole numbers also include 0.

-Did you notice how those number lines all started at 0?
-Number lines with integers can have every positive and negative number.
+Did you see how these number lines all start at 0?
+Number lines that have integers may have every positive or negative number.

 Prime and Composite Numbers

-• Can a negative number be a prime number?
-No. Negative numbers are not natural numbers.
-That means no fractions either.
+• Can negative numbers be prime numbers?
+No. Negative numbers don’t symbolize natural numbers.
+That means there are no fractions as well.

-• Can zero be a prime number?
-No. You need two divisors to make a prime.
-While zero can be divided by any number, you cannot divide by zero.
+• Can zero be among prime numbers?
+No. To make a prime number, you need to have two divisors.
+Whereas zero may be divided by actually any number, you are not able to divide by zero.

-• Is one a prime number?
-No. You need two divisors to make a prime (one and itself).
-Technically, one only has one divisor and is not a prime number.
+• Is “1” a prime number?
+Well, No. You will need, again, two divisors to be able to make a prime number (one and itself).
+In a technical way, “1” has only one divisor so it is not a prime number.